iamchrismolina/Todo-List/README.md

 ## Credits

-- TaskGenius was created with love by [Your Name](https://github.com/yourgithubusername).
+- TaskGenius was created with love by https://github.com/iamchrismolina.
-- TaskGenius is built with [Technology Stack], [Technology Stack], and [Technology Stack].
+- TaskGenius is built with TypeScript, React, and Sass/Scss.

 - 'https://www.freepik.com/icon/scroll_4133573'.
 This cover has been designed using images from Freepik.com
 - 'https://www.flaticon.com/free-icon/history-book_1800174'.
 This cover has been designed using images from Flaticon.com